Thank You for Joining Us for Our Record-Breaking 25th Anniversary Season

 Written by DEASIA PAIGE.
 Directed by KATHRYN BENTLEY.

-March 27-29, 2025 at 3333 Washington
+Confluence New Play Festival – March 27-29, 2025 at 3333 Washington

 Take part in the development of new work at the annual Confluence New Play Festival.
 Three new plays commissioned by the Festival will premier as stage readings to members of the public and our theater industry friends.
 Join us for plays by the 2024 cohort: Aurora Behlke (St. Louis), M. Kamara (Carbondale) and Aaron Scully (Warrensburg).
-Get Tickets

-Nature Speaks with Author Gerit Quaely
+Nature Speaks with Author Gerit Quealy

 April 24, 2025 at the Missouri Botanical Garden